Vocabulary is the key to comprehension.

 Chris is so lucky.
 We were party hopping from one party to the next and of course she talks to everyone.
-But there were three people that gave her a led of people she could contact that might make a connection for a job.
+But there were three people, that each gave her a lead to people, that she could contact, that might have a job for her.
 I wish I could be as fortuitous.

 - The context defines the meaning.

 As Chris came diving through the window she snagged her earring on the lace curtain.
 Swerving seriously to her right she crashed headfirst into my vanity knocking most of everything onto the hardwood floor with a clatter and came to rest on her back.
 No sooner had she stopped her scream that the curtain rod fell on top of her, but not before one end seriously hammered the floor where mom was probably sitting below.
 Seconds later mom was at the foot of the stairs yelling.
 “What is all the commotion up there?”

 Readerswho are aware of these four alternatives will make better decisions of what to do when they encounter unknown words: Look to another source for a definition: another person, glossary, dictionary... or use the context if there is a hint, description, or definition.

 Two examples to illustrate how to provide practice for these differences.

 What are the possibilities to derive meaning from the context?